IRSAAtUMn/RWorkshop18/docs/08-git.md

 Many well known open-source projects are on git.
-The Linux kernel (of course since Linus Torvalds wrote git to be the VCS for the kernel), android (as in phones), Ruby on Rails, Gnome, Qt, KDE, X, Perl, and GNU Emacs.
+The Linux kernel (of course since Linus Torvalds wrote git to be the VCS for the kernel), android (as in phones), Python, Go, Ruby on Rails, Gnome, Qt, KDE, X, Perl, Vim, and GNU Emacs.

 Some aren't.
 R is still on Subversion.
-Firefox, Go, Python, Vim are on Mercurial.
+Firefox is on Mercurial.

 ## Git